It’s good to talk: NKorea and China sit down at last

 And the flurry of diplomatic progress on the peninsula, orchestrated by the South’s Moon, has threatened to sideline Beijing.

-“China doesn’t want a nuclearized peninsula but they also don’t want any steps toward unification,” Bishop told Agence France-Presse.
+“China doesn’t want a nuclearized peninsula but they also don’t want any steps toward unification,” Bishop told AFP.

 “They’re concerned about being left out, with the North Koreans cutting a deal with the Americans that doesn’t necessarily reflect Chinese interests.”